wkolowski/Type-Theory-Wishlist/README.md

 Note that names of fields do NOT need be globally unique, contrary to what is the case in many other languages.

 ```
-codata NonEmptyCoList (A : Type)
+codata NonEmptyCoList (A : Type) : Type
-& hd : A
+& hd of A
-& tl : Option NonEmptyCoList
+& tl of Option NonEmptyCoList
 ```

 The above type defines the type of non-empty colists.
 The fields are named `hd` and `tl`, just like the fields of `Stream`, but this does not produce much confusion.
 When accessing a field, like `s.hd`, it is clear from the type of `s` which `hd` is meant.
 This is the case also in many other situations.
 If `hd` is truly ambiguous, we can disambiguate by writing `Stream.hd` and `NonEmptyCoList.hd`, respectively.
 Just like for inductive types, each coinductive type has its own namespace, which is a record that contains the fields in function form (`Stream.hd : (#A : Type, s : Stream A) -> A`) and other useful autogenerated stuff.